AlasdairAlasdair/flexbox-talk/notes.md

 ### Recursive!
 ![turtles](https://raw.githubusercontent.com/AlasdairAlasdair/flexbox-talk/master/turtles.jpg)

 [This is more helpful.](http://codepen.io/justd/pen/yydezN)

-Scary at first but really never got lost with dev tools.
+Scary at first but never got lost with dev tools.

-It’s equally good at big site structural things and little fiddly components.

-This is biased but I find I write cleaner, less hacky css with fewer absolute / reative positioning.

 ### What can you do with it?
 Everything.

+It’s equally good at big site structural things and little fiddly components.

+### Wha
+Flexbox makes me write cleaner, simpler, less hacky css.

+Fewer elements using absolute / relative positioning.

+Fewer hardcoded values.

+Easier to make pages mobile friendly !important;

 ### How do I get started?
 [css flexbox tutorial](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)